 The expertise of selling includes many strategies and the ability to close the sale is one of the most important of them.
 Be it selling a product to an individual or following a lengthy process in business-to-business sales, it all comes down to the sales personnel capability of closing the deal.
 As a salesman, you can improve this aspect of your sales aptitude by following a set of defined strategies.
 Discussed below are the four key strategies that can help you improve your sales performance:

 Personalizing your sales goals

 Though the final objective of any salesperson is to close the deal, the end goal can be different.
-The goal can differ based on various factors.
+Sales goal can differ based on various factors.
 The product or service you sell, the discounts and bargains you offer, the pre-sales service you provide, etc., together constitute the final deal.

-As each of these factors can be different for each salesman, the end goal would also be different.
+As each of these factors can be different for each salesman, the end sales goal would also be different.
 Hence, you need to personalize it based on the options you have and targets that have to achieve.
 Setting a personal goal can also help you stay motivated when many deals are in the pipeline and taking more time to close.

 You can set quantitative goals such as the number of prospects you have to meet per week, the number of calls you need to make every day, etc. You can also select qualitative goals that range from getting references from your existing customers or enhancing your product knowledge.
 By putting specific numbers behind your effort, you would be able to get a better understanding of where you need to channel it in order to improve your performance.

 One of the distinctive characteristics of successful sales personnel is their extensive knowledge about the product or service they’re selling.
 It would not only help them to clear the doubts of the prospects but also gain their trust at the very first conversation.